 - Research project

-- Economic impact on the UK public services
+- Economic impact on the UK public sector

-- Leadership and teamwork in the public services
+- Leadership and teamwork in the public sector

 How will I be assessed?

-The course will include a variety of assessment methods including presentations, written reports and essays, an exam, display stands, information leaflets, group work and peer reviews.
+You will be assessed during the Foundation Degree through different assessment methods such as presentations, written reports and essays, an exam, display stands, information leaflets, group work and peer reviews.

 For more information about assessment, including guidance on marking, feedback and plagiarism, please refer to the HE Assessment Policy (section 5) and the programme spec for course-specific information.